Back To Our Faculty

 Washington, DC

-• J.D. , Harvard Law School
+• J.D., Harvard Law School

 • B.A.
-Political Science & International Relations , Carleton College
+Political Science & International Relations, Carleton College

-Prior to taking up his position at AIGI, Caputo graduated with honors from Harvard Law School focusing on law and technology, constitutional law, and public international law.
-Before law school, he taught debate in China for two years during the height of the COVID-19 pandemic.
+Caputo is also Law & AI Lead at the Oxford Martin AI Governance Initiative (AIGI).
+He has a J.D. from Harvard Law School and a B.A. from Carleton College.
+Before law school, he taught debate in China for two years, largely during the COVID-19 pandemic.
 He speaks French and Mandarin Chinese.

 1. Legal Alignment for Safe and Ethical AI